kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 The trivial, and common, case where we simply have not finished constructing the (rules of the) database.
 Ohh.
 If we want to be able to adapt the database itself then this problem occurs??

-_NOTE.
-Hold up.
-It seems like I am claiming that inconsistency is a necessary result of having to use incomplete systems.
-Aka, incompleteness implies inconsistency._
+__NOTE__. _Hold up.
+It seems like I am claiming that inconsistency is a necessary result of incomplete systems.
+Aka, incompleteness implies inconsistency.
+Yep, but I mean a different type of completeness.
+Maybe not?_

+No the problem only occurs when we have an incomplete database and attempt to use it beyond what it can prove.
+When we generalise/infer a completion.

 ##### Factoring links into a model

 Instead of storing all the links, we could generate them as required.
 This could cut down the memory requirements of large databases.
 The problem being that the number of links/edges scales with $\mathcal O (\mid V \mid^2)$.
 So if we have a thousand nodes, the maximum number of edges is a million (if we are talking about an undirected graph).

+So instead of representing links as an array that we index $L[i, j]$, we could represent the links as a function $f(i, j)$ that generalises any patterns found in the links.

 ##### Sketched nodes